USGS-R/training-curriculum/content/usgs-packages/Application_Part2.md

 Get precip data
 ---------------

 Now we need to download the precipitation data from GDP using `geoknife`.
 To do so, you will need a dataset and appropriate HUCs.
-Use the dataset title "United States Stage IV Quantitative Precipitation Archive".
+Use the dataset titled "United States Stage IV Quantitative Precipitation Archive".
 See `?webgeom` for an example of how to format the geom for 8-digit HUCs.

 Complete the steps to create and execute a geojob.
 Download the results of the process as a `data.frame`.
 See [geoknife discovery](/usgs-packages/geoknife-data) and [geoknife execute](/usgs-packages/geoknife-job) lessons for assistance.